 African Forest Elephants- Loxodonta cyclotis

-An elephant is the biggest land animal on earth weighing over 6,000kg on average.
-Elephants have pillar-like legs, wrinkled grey skin, thick large ears, and a trunk used for feeding, smelling, drinking, dusting, etc.
+General appearance: Elephants have pillar-like legs, wrinkled grey skin, thick large ears, and a trunk used for feeding, smelling, drinking, dusting, etc.

 African Forest Elephants are smaller than their cousins the “African bush Elephants” and entirely dwell in dense rainforests.

-If you’re lucky, this Elephant can be spotted while on chimpanzee trekking in Kibale national park.
+If you’re lucky, this Elephant can be spotted while on Chimpanzee trekking in Kibale national park.

 African Forest Buffalos- Syncerus Caffer

-African Forest Buffalo is also called the Dwarf buffalo.
-It’s the smaller species of the African Buffalo weighing about 250- 320kg, found only in tropical rain forests.
+Physical appearance: It’s the smaller species of the African Buffalo weighing about 250- 320kg, found only in tropical rain forests.

 The Dwarf Buffalo has a reddish-brown hide that’s darker in the facial area and lower parts of the legs.